Sjeiti/ronvalstarnl/src/data/markdown/post_touch-mouse-keyboard.md

 The difficulty is that browsers have no standard to determine input environment.
 Devices may support multiple types of input.
 A user may even switch from one to the other while browsing.

 What's more, the state of a component is often programmed to be determined by the width of the viewport, not by feature detection and the width of the component.
+For a short while we had the media query `device-width`, but it got deprecated.

 We do have the [CSS pointer media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/pointer) but this is a static mechanism.
+There are solutions thay rely on it, using `matchMedia('(pointer:fine)')`.
+The trouble is that this doesn't tell you anything real; `matchMedia` tells you what the *user-agent* is *capable* of.
+Is does not have to apply to the current device.
 A laptop with a touch screen will have `pointer:coarse` even when using a mouse.

 ## A JavaScript solution